ShizukaDonaghue/atomic-quiz/README.md

 <img src="docs/result-section-image.png" width="80%">

 #### 404 Error Page
-In case of 404 error, this 404 error page is displayed.
+In case of a 404 error, this 404 error page is displayed.
 It features the logo and the "Home" button.
 The user can click on either of these to easily navigate back to the start section.

 <img src="docs/error-page-image.png" width="80%">